shaazsaleem/Travel-Planner/README.txt

 and plan multi-destination trips.

 Installation:
-1. Download the zip file containing the whole project to computer
+1. Download the files containing the whole project to computer
-2. Open the zip file using some sort of IDE
+2. Open the zip file using your preferred environment
 3. Run the code in the TravelPlanner.java file
 4. Follow the instructions displayed in the console to interact with the Travel Planner.